 Build trainable AI models that categorize and meta-tag documents to extract critical data faster and more scalable than humans can perform with fewer errors.

 Classified, metadata-rich content can be analyzed, sorted, and filtered to surface data-driven insights that fuel innovation and intelligent decisions.

 Clean, structured data is automatically delivered to empower the people, processes, and technology that rely on it to reduce risk, improve customer experiences, boost brand integrity, meet compliance, and increase profits.

 Unstructured data that is locked in storage is an expensive burden.
 Companies that don’t leverage complex content impede agility and make it harder to survive in today’s hypercompetitive global economy.
 The reality is that not transforming dark data into intelligent data is a sure-fire way for enterprises to leave money and opportunity on the table.
-Organizations that use Adlib’s Content Intelligence Cloud to discover, enrich, and evolve complex content will experience a whole new level of performance and profitability.
+Organizations that use Adlib’s Document Transformation Platform to discover, enrich, and evolve complex content will experience a whole new level of performance and profitability.
 Take unstructured data off the back burner once and for all and watch your digital transformation soar.